 - Selecting orthopedically friendly exercises: Select exercises for your strength training workouts that do not put undo strain on your joints, bones or connective tissues.
 Examples include dumbbell or machine shoulder presses using a parallel grip, instead of behind-the-neck shoulder presses; close-grip, underhand pulldowns and chin-ups vs. the behind-the-neck variety; 1 arm dumbbell rows, cable rows or machine rows in place of bent-over barbell rows; and leg presses vs. squats.

-In the end, every guy over 50 needs to think safety first when creating and implementing their own strength training workouts.
+In the end, everyone over 50 needs to think safety first when creating and implementing their own strength training workouts.

 Carefully consider your exercises choices-not only in terms of productivity, but also potential long-term adverse effects.
 Perform your reps in a slow, controlled fashion.
 Take steps before you start to make sure you aren’t going to get stuck in or under anything.